 Provide a justification that the budget requested is reasonable and sufficient for the proposed work.
 The budget should cover your salary at your home institution, including the appropriate benefits and overhead, and travel.
-Any request for supplemental M&S must be justified here.
+Any request for supplemental materials and services (M&S) must be justified here.
 No more than \$15K of M&S may be requested.
 Describe how all significant M&S costs are crucial to the proposed project goals.